DIKSHAAGARWAL2015/SilenceMap-Localization/README.md

 ## Top clusters (by size & compactness):

-Cluster 2: size=13, radius=8.33

-Cluster 4: size=12, radius=9.02

-Cluster 3: size=10, radius=8.95

-Cluster 1: size=9, radius=9.07

-Cluster 0: size=6, radius=8.19
+Found 5 GNN clusters among silent nodes.
+Rank 0: C2 (size=13, radius=8.78, score=1.481)
+Rank 1: C4 (size=12, radius=9.51, score=1.261)
+Rank 2: C3 (size=10, radius=8.63, score=1.159)
+Rank 3: C1 (size=9, radius=8.45, score=1.065)
+Rank 4: C0 (size=6, radius=8.74, score=0.687)

-size = number of nodes in each cluster, radius = mean Euclidean distance of cluster nodes to their centroid.
-So, start with a bigger size, then the radius.
+size = number of nodes in each cluster, radius = median of Euclidean distance of cluster nodes to their centroid.
+Centroid is calculated from the mean of all detected coordinates in the cluster.
+Score = size/radius
 ## 🧪 How to Run

 Install dependencies (in a fresh environment):